 If any supplier is suspected to be operating outside these regulations, it is Ofgem’s job to step in, run an investigation and fine the supplier if necessary.
 While Ofgem holds the power to investigate and penalise energy companies, it is often up to individual consumers to understand their rights and file complaints when those rights are violated.

 It is worth noting that you have 20 days from when you were notified of the price increase to inform your supplier that you would like to switch.
-If you tell them later than this specified deadline, then your next bill will include the price rise.
+If you tell it later than this specified deadline, then your next bill will include the price rise.

 Yes.
 Your energy supplier will usually check your direct debit payments twice a year to compare your real consumption with your estimated consumption.
 This comparison may reveal that you have been paying more (or less) than your supplier has been charging you.
-As a result, the supplier can raise your payments to reflect this change.
+As a result, the supplier can raise or lower your payments to reflect this change.

 Under the Direct Debit Guarantee, should your payment increase or decrease, your supplier is under obligation to let you know a minimum of ten days in advance.
 If your bill changes and you are not told, you can contact your bank to dispute the charge and seek compensation.